Cerebus has just spotted a bus full of nuns. He is not amused.

 "Mungu Mkono" (Swahili for "the Hand of God") in the latter parts of the story.

 Art Evolution: Sim's artwork and character designs showed drastic improvement over the course of the first hundred issues or so, especially after Gerhard took over backgrounds, freeing Sim to focus on the characters.
 The art also took another leap when Sim began experimenting with photorealism in the later issues of "Chasing YHWH".
 He carried this technique into glamourpuss and Judenhass.

 Ascended Extra: According to Sim, Jaka was originally supposed to be a one-shot character.

 Asexuality: Only at first.
-In Cerebus and High Society, Cerebus is seemingly uninterested in women, with Jaka being the only major exception...and he was only after her when he was drugged, although those feelings eventually grew into genuine affection.
+In Cerebus and High Society, Cerebus seems uninterested in women, apart from Jaka, and at first even that was only because he was drugged.
 After his marriage to Red Sophia in Church and State, sex becomes almost as sought after as booze, and it ends up getting him in trouble in many, many ways.

 This being said, Cerebus had a crush on a blonde girl when he was a kid.
 Also, although this one is more of a retcon, Cerebus tells Michelle that he lived with a woman for a time many years prior.
 There seems to be a degree of affection between him and Michelle as well, although nothing comes of it.

 Cerebus does this in High Society after learning that his would-be kidnappers used their real names (and real signatures) to sign the ransom note.

 He also does this in Reads in the Beat Panel between Astoria telling him he's a hermaphrodite and his reaction.